Higher Ninnes

 There are great places to visit near Higher Ninnes including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Higher Ninnes's best nearby country parks can be found at Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+The area around Higher Ninnes boasts some of the best country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 The area around Higher Ninnes's best hills can be found at Kit Hill Country Park.